 3. Sounds great!
 What do I do next?

 If you like what you see, why not come and visit us to get a feel of the campus and local area?
-You can go on a virtual tour at any time or book onto our special C learing Open Day in August.
+You can go on a virtual tour at any time.
 If you'd like to visit before, why not book yourself onto a student-led campus tour?

 4. Do I need all my results to apply through Clearing?

 You can register your interest in applying through Clearing before you get your results.
-If you do, we'll call you on results day to discuss your options.
-Register your details now.
+If you do, we'll call you once you've received your results to discuss your options.

 We can only make Unconditional Offers through Clearing.
 Therefore, we will only be able to offer places to applicants who have their grades.